-the fulfilment of their political and social duties.
-But the antidemocratic political developments which we have briefly described and the progressive intensification of the religious persecution could result only in a radical change in the attitude of the Catholics.
-After having tolerated every sort of transgression, the Hierarchy (which in 1931 had recognized the legality of the Republic and advised Catholics to co-operate) realized the need for taking a public stand in favour of the Spain headed by General Franco.
-By the Collective Letter of July 1937, signed by all but two of the Spanish bishops, the Catholic Hierarchy declared itself in favour of Nationalist Spain and against the Communist tyranny that had undermined the institutions of the Republic.
+At the beginning of the Republic, as we have indicated, a large part of the Spanish Catholics had accepted the new situation and had shown their readiness to collaborate with the new regime in the fulfillment of their political and social duties.
+But the antidemocratic political developments, which we have briefly described, and the progressive intensification of the religious persecution could result only in a radical change in the attitude of the Catholics.
+After having tolerated every sort of transgression, the hierarchy (which in 1931 had recognized the legality of the Republic and advised Catholics to co-operate) realized the need for taking a public stand in favor of the Spain headed by General Franco.
+With the collective letter of July, 1937, signed by all but two of the Spanish Bishops, the Catholic hierarchy declared itself in favor of Nationalist Spain and against the Communist tyranny that had undermined the institutions of the Republic.

-With the Letter of the Hierarchy, the allegiance of the Catholics to the new legal forces of government emerging with the advance of Franco's army became well-nigh universal.
-In fact only a handful of active Catholics stood by the Republic (with the exception naturally of the Basques who constitute a separate problem, geographically limited to three of the fifty Spanish provinces).
-Angel Ossorio y Gallardo, José María Semprún, José Bergamín (at present living in Spain) and Alfredo Mendizábal (of the so-called 'Third Spain') were among the few Catholics who remained faithful to red-Communist Spain, and who later accompanied it into exile in the moment of defeat.
+With the letter of the hierarchy, the allegiance of the Catholics to the new legal forces of government emerging with the advance of Franco's army became well-nigh universal.
+In fact only a handful of active Catholics stood by the Republic (with the exception naturally of the Basques who, geographically limited to three of the 50 Spanish provinces, constitute a separate problem).
+Angel Ossorio y Gallardo, José María Semprún, José Bergamin (at present living in Spain) and Alfredo Mendizábal (of the so-called "Third Spain")

+were among the few Catholics who remained faithful to Communist Spain, and who later accompanied it into exile in the moment of defeat.

-THE PARTICIPATION OF CATHOLICS IN THE FRANCO REGIME
+CATHOLICS IN FRANCO'S REGIME

 The victory of Nationalist Spain meant the setting up of a new regime under General Franco.
-The civil war had involved not only a defence, but also a new understanding, of all that the Spanish people hold most dear: their religious faith, their national traditions and liberties, their Western and Christian culture, their dignity as citizens.
+The civil war had involved not only a defense, but also a new understanding, of all that the Spanish people hold most dear: their religious faith, their national traditions and liberties, their Western and Christian culture, their dignity as citizens.